-The side overhang acts a portico and, since there are doors all around the structure, acts as a front entrance, even though this is a side of the Eames House.
+The side overhang acts as a portico and, since there are doors all around the structure, acts as a front entrance, even though this is a side of the Eames House.

 Same image with full sunlight.

 I used a stone wall instead of the manufactured look of cement blocks.
-This adds a more organic feel to a wall, here, that does not hold back earth and continues the warmth of the wood paneled wall interior.
+This adds a more organic feel to a wall, here, that does not hold back earth and continues the warmth of the wood-paneled wall interior.

 The image here shows the direct take on the Eames House design, with a slight change to the corner post as a cylindrical support.

 Coming around to the side we notice the use of primary colors.
-However, instead of the smaller, colored inserts, I have use large panels, relatively speaking and the color red is represented by a tinted window.
+However, instead of the smaller, colored inserts, I have used large panels relatively speaking and the color red is represented by a tinted window.
 Red tinted glass also has a dramatic effect on the interior, flooding areas with color during the day and creating geometric displays on interior walls and objects.
 This is a major design feature of this tiny house and one I have not seen before in tiny house construction.